GetWellClinic/ai-moa/gwc-aimee/Readme.md

 5. Update "config.yaml" file with AI, MOA login information.
 			(Please note: be sure to secure the server installation from any unauthorized access or use.)

-B. Create CONFIDENTIAL, UNATTACHED patient demographic record in EMR**
+Create CONFIDENTIAL, UNATTACHED patient demographic record in EMR

 Aimee AI will file documents that do not have any corresponding patient record in the EMR to a generic chart for audit, tracking, and recovery purposes.
 This allows you to find records that are unattached to an actual patient, and make corrections (reattach to correct file).
 You may also use this to file away advertisements and junk faxes.
 It is best practice to label the document with the document's patient name, so your staff can do a search in the Document Manager to retrieve it if it was a mistake to file it in "CONFIDENTIAL, UNATTACHED"

 1. Login to EMR
 2. Click "Search" for a patient.